SFSU-Bethel-Instructional/vmmul-omp-harness-instructional/README.md

 result for accuracy by comparing your result against a reference implementation (CBLAS).

 Note that cmake needs to be able to find the CBLAS package.
-For CSC 746/656 Fall 2022, this condition is true on Cori@NERSC and on the class VM.
-It is also true for some other platforms, but you are on your own if using a platform other than Cori@NERSC or the class VM.
+For CSC 746/656 Fall 2022, this condition is true on Perlmutter@NERSC and on the class VM.
+It is also true for some other platforms, but you are on your own if using a platform other than Perlmutter@NERSC or the class VM.

+<br></br>

 # Build instructions - general

 After downloading, cd into the main source directly, then:

-% mkdir build
+> mkdir build
-% cd build
+> cd build
-% cmake ../
+> cmake ../

-Before these commands actually work, you may need to make some adjustments to your environment.
-Below is information for Cori@NERSC, and for MacOS systems.

-# Build peculiarities on Cori@NERSC

-When building on Cori, make sure you are on a KNL node when doing the compilation.
-The Cori login nodes are *not* KNL nodes, the Cori login nodes have Intel Xeon E5-2698 processors, not the Intel Xeon Phi 7250 (KNL) processors.
-The simplest way to do this is grab an interactive KNL node:
+When building on Perlmutter, make sure you are on a GPU node when doing the compilation.
+Compiling and running your code on Perlmutter Login nodes is not recommended.
+The simplest way to do this is grab an interactive GPU node by running the below command after logging into Perlmutter:

-salloc --nodes 1 --qos interactive --time 01:00:00 --constraint knl --account m3930

-Also on Cori:

-- cmake version: you need to use cmake/3.14 or higher.
-By default, Cori's cmake is cmake/3.17.0, which should be fine for this project.

-- Programming environment.
-You need to use the Cray-Gnu compilers for this assignment.
-To access them, please type "module swap PrgEnv-intel PrgEnv-gnu" on the command line.
+> salloc --nodes=1 --qos=interactive --time=00:15:00 --constraint=gpu --account=m3930

+<br></br>

 # Build peculiarities for MacOSX platforms: